Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

-Situated off the northeast shore of Vancouver Island, you will find this hidden gem.
-While relatively small in size (24 km long and 3 km wide at its narrowest point) and with a population of only 684 (2016), Malcolm Island offers much to its visitors.
+Situated off the northeast shore of Vancouver Island, Malcolm Island is a hidden gem.
+While relatively small (24 km long and 3 km wide at its narrowest point) and with a population of less than 700 people, it offers much to its visitors.
 You will find breathtaking scenery, great outdoor experiences, ample wildlife viewing opportunities, and fascinating history.

 Situated off the northeast shore of Vancouver Island you will find the hidden gem of Malcolm Island.
 It's a place where Orca go to rub up against the smooth pebbled beach, and where humans go to create lasting memories.